ujagaga/radinaradionica/Readme.md

     ./install.sh

 The backup script will now run at noon and midnight every day.

+6. Make a copy of the config.py.example and rename it to config.py.
+Then adjust all the parameters in it so the sync script can send email in case of an error.

-6. Install Cloudflared to manage the tunneling:
+7. Install Cloudflared to manage the tunneling:

     # Add cloudflare gpg key
     sudo mkdir -p --mode=0755 /usr/share/keyrings